Post job

 Arizona jobs

-Teacher - Resource/Resource Teacher : Responsible for planning and implementing instruction for students with moderate to severe disabilities.
-Duties and Responsibilities: Educating students directly through classroom instruction and indirectly through special area assignments.
-Complete Job Description Link: CCD Resource Teacher Job Qualifications: The appropriate certified candidate must possess Arizona Special Education Certification, Cross Categorical or Mild Moderate.
+Teacher - K-5/Elementary Teacher : The Teacher is distinguished from other classes by the focus on educating students through classroom instruction as well as through specialized education and skills development programs in schools and throughout the District as Teacher Specialists.
+Complete Job Description Link: Teacher Job Qualifications: Arizona Elementary Teacher Certification Required.
 SEI endorsement preferred.
-Valid IVP Level One AZ Fingerprint Clearance Card is required.
-Employment Information: 2025-26 school year; 194 work days (216 day teacher calendar) Salary link: Certified Future Requirement for K-5: Literacy Endorsement (unless you hold a Reading K-8, Reading K-12 or Reading Specialist K-12 endorsement) Timeline: Teachers who were certified on or before 8/1/2025 have until 8/1/2028 to obtain the literacy endorsement.
+Licensing/Certification Requirements: Valid IVP Level One AZ Fingerprint Clearance Card is required.
+Employment Information: 2025-26 school year; 194 work days (216 day teacher calendar) Salary link: Certified Future Requirement: Literacy Endorsement (unless you hold a Reading K-8, Reading K-12 or Reading Specialist K-12 endorsement) Timeline: Teachers who were certified on or before 8/1/2025 have until 8/1/2028 to obtain the literacy endorsement.
 Teachers who certify after 8/1/2025 will have 3 years from certificate issuance to obtain the literacy endorsement.
 Teachers who graduate from AZ colleges in 2025 should have completed the coursework and should have the certificate on their licenses.
 Additional Information can be found on the FAQ page of the AZ Dept of Ed.

 Kyrene Elementary School District No 4.0company rating